-As we look to 2016, we are excited to implement our Detention Risk Assessment Instrument (DRAI) to help us objectively screen youth to determine which youth can be safely supervised in the community and which youth should be detained.
-Using the DRAI as a guide, the Intake Officers will be able to release a youth to an appropriate alternative which will provide supervision and programming.
-As we move forward, we continue to develop a framework of alternatives which will be available to the intake Officers when a youth is remanded into their custody.
+In 2016, Bartholomew County continued our process of Juvenile Detention Alternatives Initiative (JDAI).
+The goals of JDAl are to detain the right youth for the right reason while maintaining community safety.
+In the last year, we were able to implement our Detention Risk Assessment Instrument (DRAI) to help us objectively screen youth to determine which youth can be safely supervised in the community and which should be detained.
+Using the DRAI as a guide, the Intake Officers are able to release a youth to an appropriate alternative which provides supervision and program.